-- Unless specified as covered, non-network care (see page D-4 for limited exceptions). - Ambulatory surgical facility fees for procedures normally performed in a provider's office. - Prescription drugs and medications, other than those used where they are dispensed.
-Prescription drugs may be covered under the prescription drug benefit starting on page D-16. - Oral contraceptives or over-the-counter FDA-approved female contraceptive drugs, devices or supplies (see page D-16 for information about the prescription drug benefit). - Unless specifically listed as covered, dental services for or in connection with the treatment of teeth, natural or otherwise, and supporting structures, including but is not limited to: - Alveolar ridge augmentation or implant procedures, whether of natural or artificial materials, to stabilize or otherwise alter natural or artificial teeth. - Dental extractions. - ➤ Replacement or repair of dental appliances required as a result of accidental injury (including but not limited to bridgework). - ➤ Dental services for or in connection with routine care of the teeth and supporting oral tissues, or restorative services to replace natural teeth lost as a result of injury. - Treatment of temporomandibular joint (TMJ) disorders, craniofacial disorders or orthognathic disorders, unless UNITE HERE HEALTH or its representative provides written prior approval, and then only for the following conditions: - Severe rheumatoid arthritis involving multiple joints in which there is significant pathology. - Traumatic injuries causing disk rupture or ligament perforations. - ➤ Removal of prosthetic devices when their presence creates clear medical risk to the patient. - Surgery to modify jaw relationships including, but not limited to, osteoplasty and genioplasty procedures.

-- Private duty nursing care. - Except as specifically covered under the Plan, non-healthcare items or services, including but not limited to oral nutrition or supplements, and disposable supplies, such as bandages, antiseptics, and diapers.
+- Ambulatory surgical facility fees for procedures normally performed in a provider's office. - Prescription drugs and medications, other than those used where they are dispensed.
+Prescription drugs may be covered under the prescription drug benefit starting on page D-16. - Alveolar ridge augmentation or implant procedures, whether of natural or artificial materials, to stabilize or otherwise alter natural or artificial teeth. - Dental extractions. - Treatment of temporomandibular joint (TMJ) disorders, craniofacial disorders or orthognathic disorders, unless UNITE HERE HEALTH or its representative provides written prior approval, and then only for the following conditions: - Severe rheumatoid arthritis involving multiple joints in which there is significant pathology. - Traumatic injuries causing disk rupture or ligament perforations. - ➤ Removal of prosthetic devices when their presence creates clear medical risk to the patient. - Surgery to modify jaw relationships including, but not limited to, osteoplasty and genioplasty procedures. - Preventive care, unless specifically considered preventive healthcare (see page J-7), or as otherwise stated as covered.
+If you don't meet the criteria for preventive healthcare the Plan otherwise covers, it might not be covered under the Plan. - Private duty nursing care. - Eye exams, refractions, eyeglasses or dental prosthetic appliances, unless required for the treatment of an accidental injury.
+However, these services may be covered under the vision or dental benefits. - Except as specifically covered under the Plan, non-healthcare items or services, including but not limited to oral nutrition or supplements, and disposable supplies, such as bandages, antiseptics, and diapers.